Spaghetti Squash Shrimp Scampi

 This post may contain affiliate links.
 Please read our disclosure policy.

 Spaghetti Squash Shrimp Scampi is a delicious dinner made with saucy garlic lemon shrimp tossed with noodle-like spaghetti squash.
-It's a simple and healthy recipe that everyone loves!
+It’s a simple recipe that everyone loves!

-We're big fans of easy, healthy, and delicious dinners around here.
-And this one checks all the boxes.
+We’re big fans of easy, light, and delicious dinners around here, and this one checks all the boxes.
+It’s quick to make, full of bright flavor, and feels a little special without asking much of you in the kitchen.

-How to cook a spaghetti squash to get the best noodles
+How to get the best spaghetti squash noodles

 What to serve with spaghetti squash and shrimp